REANNZ/tuakiri-doc/identity_providers/upgrading_a_4_x_idp_to_5_x.md

 ## New configuration options

-* The IdP now detect if a new version is available: on start up, it contacts a central repository to get list of IdP versions and their statuses - and logs the result.
+* The IdP now detects if a new version is available: on start up, it contacts a central repository to get list of IdP versions and their statuses - and logs the result.
 If the local version is no longer current and an update is recommended, this is logged as a WARNING.
 If this behaviour (IdP "calling home") is not desired, it can be disabled with the `idp.updateCheck.enable` - to disable the check add to `/opt/shibboleth-idp/conf/idp.properties`:

     ```
     idp.updateCheck.enable = false
     ```

 * IdP configuration is driven by property files.
-  * At startup, the IdP first loads `/opt/shibboleth-idp/conf/idp.properties`, and from there (in 3.x-style deployment) loads additional property files listed in properrty `idp.additionalProperties`.
+  * At startup, the IdP first loads `/opt/shibboleth-idp/conf/idp.properties`, and from there (in 3.x-style deployment) loads additional property files listed in property `idp.additionalProperties`.
-  * This was changed in 4.x to searching for all `.properties` files under `/opt/shibboleth-idp/conf` - and we recommend swithcing to this style.
+  * This was changed in 4.x to searching for all `.properties` files under `/opt/shibboleth-idp/conf` - and we recommend switching to this style.
   * New deployments created under 4.x have one property file stored separately, `/opt/shibboleth-idp/credentials/secrets.properties` (holding sensitive values).
   * To switch to the new way of loading property files, make the following changes to `/opt/shibboleth-idp/conf/idp.properties`::
     * Enable loading all property files under `/opt/shibboleth-idp/conf` by adding: